Faces and maximizer subsets of highest weight modules: Main results and literature survey

-The answer is immediate (and positive) for all Verma modules, and hence for all antidominant weights $\lambda$.
+Returning to Question \ref{Qhull}, note that it has an immediate and positive answer for all Verma modules, and hence for all antidominant weights $\lambda$.
 These weights constitute a Zariski dense set in $\lie{h}^*$, namely the complement of countably many (affine) hyperplanes.
-Thus, all ``non-Verma" highest weight modules have highest weights in this countable set of hyperplanes.
-In this paper, we completely resolve Question \ref{Qhull} for the larger, ``(sub-)generic" case of highest weights, which avoid only the finite set of simple root hyperplanes.
-We also show that $\conv_\R \wt \vla$ is a convex polyhedron for all simple modules $L(\lambda)$, parabolic Verma modules $M(\lambda,J)$, and all ``pure" modules (defined below).
-See Theorems \ref{T2},\ref{T3} in Section \ref{S3}.
+Thus, all ``non-Verma'' highest weight modules have highest weights in this countable set of hyperplanes.
+Our next main result completely resolves Question \ref{Qhull} for the larger set of highest weights that avoids only the \textit{finite} set of simple root hyperplanes.
+We first give these weights a name.